JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 > Data will say everything if we torture it long Enough. ~ [ML](https://jalcocert.github.io/JAlcocerT/machine-learning-data-analytics/) and Overfitting

 > More important of the willingness to succeed is the willingness to prepare. ~ Do, do do, results *might* go later.

+> Follow your dream/passion - if they are hiring

+> A very cool *pay yourself first*, but not the money view, but the prorities and intellectual boxes - from [DHH](https://world.hey.com/dhh/pay-yourself-first-e86f8147)

+5. Questions w/o answer (b)

 6. Guesstimates and [PostMortems](https://fernandocejas.com/blog/culture/2020-06-21-learn-out-of-mistakes-postmortems/)